camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

   .execute();
 ```

-...to start at the start event of the subprocess...
+to start at the start event of the subprocess:

 ```java
 ProcessInstance processInstance = runtimeService.createProcessInstanceQuery().singleResult();